shantanugoel/deecubes/README.md

 One can also go to shorturl/preview.html to see the long url it points to without getting redirected.

-# Demo Website:
-https://shgl.in/ uses this project.
-Repository for reference: https://shgl.in/deecubesdemo

 # Installation

 deecubes is compatible wit python3 only.
 It's recommended to install deecubes from pypi using pip